Gray Matter vs White Matter

 What is white matter?

-White matter areas of the brain mainly consist of myelinated axons, which are long relays that extend out from the soma, and which are whiteish in color due to the relatively high lipid fat content of the myelin protein that sheathes them, These form connections between brain cells, and white matter is typically distributed into bundles called tracts.
+White matter-rich areas of the brain mainly consist of myelinated axons, which are long relays that extend out from the soma.
+These axons are whiteish in color due to the relatively high lipid fat content of the myelin protein that sheathes them.
+Axons form connections between brain cells and are usually distributed into bundles, called tracts, in the central nervous system (brain and spinal cord) or nerves (peripheral nervous system).

 Not quite.
-Whilst the above division is physiologically accurate on a system level, there are a mix of cell types present in both gray and white matter.
+While the above division is physiologically accurate on a system level, there are a mix of cell types present in both gray and white matter.

 Gray matter also contains: